ajfriend/duckboat/readme.md

 When you materialize a `Database` you can access the underlying tables with `db[table_name]`.

 ## Examples

+### Chaining

+`darkwing` uses DuckDB to build up Relation expressions through chaining, which DuckDB will then execute after running the entire expression through a query planner to optimize execution.

 ```python
 import darkwing as dw